mahmoud/awesome-python-applications/CONTRIBUTING.md

 * Technologies and hype alone do not make an application awesome.
 Value provided to a userbase are far more important to the spirit of the list.
+* Good candidates should generally not exist solely to demonstrate an underlying technology.

 ### What is an application?